TMJ Treatment Tampa

 Creating a More Relaxed, Functional Jaw

 Temporomandibular joint (TMJ) disorder or TMD is the result of chronic pain stemming from overworked or damaged jaw joints.
 Dr. Patrino can alleviate this problem and improve jaw mobility with the help of custom occlusal splints, equilibration, TENS treatment, and even Botox® injections.
-If you no longer want to wake up with headaches or suffer from regular jaw clicking and popping, contact our office so that we can help.
+If you no longer want to wake up with headaches or suffer from regular jaw clicking and popping, contact our office so that we can help by providing TMJ treatment in Tampa.

 Why Choose Advanced Dental Associates of South Tampa for TMJ Treatment?